aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-beers-rtk/README.md

    - Our state will store an array of objects, each object will contain an `id`, `name`, and `quantity`
    - Our state will have a function to add an item to the cart with the same name as our dispatched action above

 4. Now that we've organized our thoughts in step 3.
 Let's put them into action.
-Create a new slice called `cart` in `cartSlice.js`
+Create a new slice called `cart` in `cartSlice.ts`

 ```js
 import { createSlice } from '@reduxjs/toolkit'